Hi-PACE/hipace/README.md

 ### Build & Test

-From the base of the HiPACE source directory, execute:
+From the base of the Hipace source directory, execute:
 ```bash
 # find dependencies & configure
 cmake -S . -B build